 When EJ is forced to read the letters to look for clues about the anonymous sender, what she discovers are lyrical tales of a forbidden passion that threaten to unravel the simple contours of her unexamined life.
 EJ’s official quest soon morphs into a journey of self-discovery as she becomes more deeply enmeshed in the fate of the mysterious letter writer, “Dorothea.”
 Her surprising accomplice in solving the mystery of the letters becomes one, Harrie Hart: a savvy, street smart ten-year-old, wielding an eye patch and a limitless supply of aphorisms.
 Together, Harrie and EJ make seminal pilgrimages to the tiny town of Paradise to try and uncover the identity of the mercurial sender and, ultimately, learn a better way to navigate the changing world around them.

-Dead Letters from Paradis will be available in paperback, eBook, and audiobook formats.
+Dead Letters from Paradis will be available everywhere in paperback, eBook, and audiobook formats on June 28, 2022.

 - Named one of Shelf Unbound’s 100 Top Notable Indie Titles of 2022.